letscodehu/php-circuit-breaker/README.md

 Memcache adapter is in range of 0.0005s when talking to the local memcached process.

+Redis adapter is in range of 0.0002s when talking to the local Redis.

 The only potential performance impact is network connection time.
 If you chose to use remote memcached server or implement your own custom StorageAdapter.

+The proxy creation takes roughly 0.0007s.
+The further calls have no performance impact.

 # Running tests